 Who We Are

-The Sheffield Chorale is a popular and friendly mixed voice choir of around 50-60 singers, with a high reputation in the city and beyond.
+The Sheffield Chorale is a friendly, mixed-voice choir of around 50-60 singers, with a strong reputation in the city and beyond.

-We enjoy singing all kinds of music, accompanied and a cappella, from early music to modern part-songs, as well as major choral works.
+We enjoy singing all kinds of music, both accompanied and ‘a cappella’, from early Renaissance sacred through to more contemporary secular, as well as popular major choral works and everything in between!
+We rehearse on Monday evenings at Stephen Hill Methodist Church in Crosspool, 7.30-9.30pm.

 Our History

-From the outset James decided that the choir would sing all kinds of music, from early Renaissance to twentieth century – sacred, secular, part songs, ‘pop’ songs, Songs from the Shows and major choral works.
+The choir was formed by James Kirkwood in 1974 after a collaboration with Radio Sheffield and took that name.
+From the outset, James decided that the Radio Sheffield Choir would sing all kinds of music, from early Renaissance to twentieth century – sacred, secular, part songs, ‘pop’ songs, Songs from the Shows and major choral works.
+They quickly gained a reputation for singing music anyone can enjoy.

 In 1984, after ten years of working with Radio Sheffield, the choir changed its name to The Sheffield Chorale, increased its membership through audition, and took on board large choral works with orchestra.